About Oral Histories

 For centuries history was passed down by word of mouth, but with the development of writing in many civilisations, people came to rely on written documents for information about the past.

-Sound recording technology has once again enabled us to collect and use information communicated by speech, reflecting what it was like to be there.
+Sound recording technology has enabled us to collect and accurately preserve word of mouth stories.
 This is called oral history.
 It is a powerful means of recording and preserving the unique memories and life experiences of people, enabling us to eavesdrop on past events, feelings, attitudes and ways of life.

 The primary form of the oral history document is the recorded human voice, with a written transcription or abstract accompanying it.
-However, we have begun using video recordings as well as audio recordings.
+At Hamilton City Libraries we have begun using video recordings as well as audio recordings.
+One of our recent video recordings is with John and Bunny Mortimer, filmed at the Taitua Arboretum.